Dundas County Militia: Reorganization of the Militia

 In 1852, the "Regiment of the Eastern District" was disbanded and returned to individual county regiments, with the 3rd Battalion, Dundas Militia being split into two battalions; the '3rd Battalion' serving Mountain Township, and the new '4th Battalion' serving Winchester Township.
 The first two battalions remained the same.

-With the passage of the Militia Act of 1855, the counties of Leeds, Dundas, Stormont and Glengarry became part of Military District No. 2.
+With the passage of the Militia Act of 1855, the militia of Canada was separated into the Active Militia and the Sedentary militia, which was further separated into the Service and Non-Service Militia.
+The counties of Leeds, Dundas, Stormont and Glengarry became part of Military District No. 2.